SonQBChau/sonqbchau.github.io/_posts/2023-03-27-install-django.md

 ---
 ## Step 1: Create a Project Directory

 The first step is to create a new project directory and navigate to it in your terminal.
-You can do this with the following commands:
+Replace `project_name` with the name of your project.

 ```bash
 mkdir project_name
 cd project_name
 ```

-Replace project_name with the name of your project.

 ## Step 2: Set Up a Virtual Environment